brodycj/cordova-sqlite-ext/README.md

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-License terms for Android and Windows platform versions: MIT or Apache 2.0

-License terms for iOS/macOS platform version: MIT only
+**LICENSE:** MIT, with Apache 2.0 option for Android and Windows platforms (see [LICENSE.md](./LICENSE.md) for details, including third-party components used by this plugin)

+## WARNING: Multiple SQLite problem on all platforms

+with possible corruption risk in case of sqlite access from multiple plugins (see below)

+## NEW MAJOR RELEASE Coming with BREAKING CHANGES

+A new major release is planned as discussed in ([litehelpers/Cordova-sqlite-storage#773](https://github.com/litehelpers/Cordova-sqlite-storage/issues/773)).

+**BREAKING CHANGES expected:**

+- use [`SQLITE_DBCONFIG_DEFENSIVE`](https://www.sqlite.org/c3ref/c_dbconfig_defensive.html#sqlitedbconfigdefensive) build option which disables a few features that "allow ordinary SQL to deliberately corrupt the database file" ([litehelpers/Cordova-sqlite-storage#838](https://github.com/litehelpers/Cordova-sqlite-storage/issues/838))
+- drop support for Android pre-4.4 (Android 4.4 with old `armeabi` CPU to be deprecatd with limited updates in the future) ([litehelpers/Cordova-sqlite-storage#771](https://github.com/litehelpers/C ordova-sqlite-storage/issues/771))
+- error `code` will always be `0` (which is already the case on Windows); actual SQLite3 error code will be part of the error `message` member whenever possible ([litehelpers/Cordova-sqlite-storage#821](https://github.com/litehelpers/Cordova-sqlite-storage/issues/821))
+- drop support for iOS 8.x (was already dropped by cordova-ios@4.4.0)
+- drop support for location: 0-2 values in openDatabase call (please use `location: 'default'` or `iosDatabaseLocation` setting in openDatabase as documented below)

 ## About this plugin version branch

 Version with extra features: REGEXP (Android/iOS/macOS), BASE64, and pre-populated databases

-This version branch uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
+This version branch uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-ext-deps` via npm.

 <!-- TBD NOT WORKING:
 |Android Circle-CI (missing pre-populated tests)|iOS Travis-CI (partial suite)|